vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

 14. To save the file, press Ctrl+S.
 15. In **Solution Explorer**, right-click the **ServiceHost** project, and then click **Set as StartUp Project**.
 16. To start the service host without debugging, press Ctrl+F5.
-17. Wait for the service host console to display the message &quot;Service Hosted Successfully!&quot;
+17. Wait for the service host console to display the **Service Hosted Successfully!** message.
 18. Return to Visual Studio 2017.
 In **Solution Explorer**, right-click the **ServiceClient** project, and then click **Set as StartUp Project**.
 19. To start the client without debugging, press Ctrl+F5.
-20. Wait until the console application starts and displays the message &quot;Booking response: Approved, booking reference: AR3254&quot;.
+20. Wait until the console application starts and displays the **Booking response: Approved, booking reference: AR3254** message.
 21. Close both console applications and Visual Studio 2017.

 ©2018 Microsoft Corporation.
 All rights reserved.